Ananga Kumar Patnaik: Early life and education

+Career

 Legal practice

-He enrolled with the State Bar Council of Orissa in the year 1974.
+He enrolled with the State Bar Council of Orissa in 1974.
 As an advocate, he practiced in the High Court of Orissa, and subordinate courts & tribunals in the state.
 He also appeared in several matters before the Supreme Court of India.
 He has specialized in commercial law and constitutional law.
 From 1989 to 1990, he was the standing counsel for Orissa State Road Transportation Corporation and also the senior standing counsel for Commercial Tax Department of the Government of Orissa between 1990 and 1994.

 Judgeship

-He was elevated as an Additional Judge of the High Court of Orissa on 13 January 1994.
-Subsequently, on 7 February 1994, he was transferred to the Gauhati High Court as an Additional Judge.
+Patnaik was elevated as an additional judge of the Orissa High Court on 13 January 1994.
+Subsequently, on 7 February 1994, he was transferred to the Gauhati High Court as an additional judge.
 He was made a permanent judge (puisne judge) of the Gauhati High Court in 1995.
-In 2002 he was transferred to the High Court of Orissa, where he subsequently became the senior most puisne judge of Orissa's High Court.
-In that capacity he served as the Executive Chairman of the Orissa State Legal Services Authority, which provides legal aid to petitioners in the State of Orissa.
+In 2002 he was transferred to the High Court of Orissa, where he subsequently became the senior most puisne judge of Orissa High Court.
+In that capacity he served as the executive chairman of the Orissa State Legal Services Authority, which provides legal aid to petitioners in the State of Orissa.

-He became Chief Justice of the High Court of Chhattisgarh on 14 March 2005.
+He became Chief Justice of the Chhattisgarh High Court on 14 March 2005.
 He was praised by the then Chief Justice of India Ramesh Chandra Lahoti for his role in the running of Chhattisgarh High Court.
-Later that year he became Chief Justice of the High Court of Madhya Pradesh, serving there for four years.
-During his tenure as the Chief Justice of both these states he was known for his bold judgements and was seen to be a judge who was pro poor and strongly supported the underprivileged classes.
+Later that year he became Chief Justice of the Madhya Pradesh High Court, serving there for four years.
+During his tenure as the chief justice of both these states he was known for his bold judgements and was seen to be a judge who was pro poor and strongly supported the underprivileged classes.

-On 17 November 2009, he was appointed a judge of the Supreme Court of India which he served till his retirement on 2 June 2014.
-After retirement he was offered the post of chairman of Odisha State Human Rights Commission which he refused as he wanted to stay in Delhi.
+On 17 November 2009, he was appointed a judge of the Supreme Court of India which he served until his retirement on 2 June 2014.
+After retirement he was offered the post of chairman of Odisha State Human Rights Commission which he declined as he wanted to stay in Delhi.

-He was nominated by the then Chief Justice of India as the Chairman of the Supreme Court Legal Services Committee.
+He was nominated by the then Chief Justice of India (CJI) as the Chairman of the Supreme Court Legal Services Committee.
 He was also nominated by the CJI who is the ex-officio President of Indian Law Institute, as the Chairman of the Committee on “Constitutional Law and Allied Subjects” for the project of the Indian Law Institute on Restatement of Indian Law.